AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

    -->

    <!--
    <p data-mc-conditions="QuicksilverOrClassic.Draft mode"><strong>To share with all users in the system:</strong> Click the <strong>Settings</strong> icon, then click <strong>Make this visible system-wide</strong>.<br>Your administrator must select the Share System-wide option for this option to be available.
-For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a> and <a href="../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md" class="MCXref xref">Share reports, dashboards, and calendars in Adobe Workfront</a>.</p>
+For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a> and <a href="../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md" class="MCXref xref">Share reports, dashboards, and calendars </a>.</p>
    -->

 1.